readthelod/readthelod.github.io/reading-clubs.md

 ---
 layout: page
 title: Reading clubs
-subtitle: practical organization of future reading clubs
+subtitle: When & where
 permalink: /readingclubs
 ---

+## The practical organization of reading clubs

-**Further information will become available soon!**
+The First reading club is planned for September 2022.
+More information will become available soon!